 About the speaker:

-Callison is well known for his work with professional athletes; he has traveled across the United States in his work with NFL players.
+Matt Callison is well known for his work with professional athletes; he has traveled across the United States in his work with NFL players.
 His unique ability to blend Chinese medicine with sports medicine is particularly evident in his international certification program, Sports Medicine Acupuncture.
 He has been published on acupuncture and tibial stress syndromes and sports-related muscle tension headaches.
 Matt created the Motor Point and Acupuncture Meridian Chart and is the author of The Treatment of Orthopedic Disorders and the Sports Medicine Acupuncture textbook.
 He has worked at Alvarado Sports Medicine Clinic and Scripps Hospital in La Jolla for six years.
-Matt received his master’s from Pacific College of Oriental Medicine and serves as PCOM’s supervisor of acupuncture interns at the University of California San Diego Sports Medicine RIMAC Center.
+Matt received his master’s from Pacific College of Health and Science San Diego acupuncture school and serves as PCHS’s supervisor of acupuncture interns at the University of California San Diego Sports Medicine RIMAC Center.

 Come and meet Matt at the Pacific College booth, right by the registration table!
 Schedule will be announced during the conference.